 By Janet Lasin, MLS, BS

-While most public, hospital and academic libraries are closed to visitors due to the COVID-19 pandemic, there is a wealth of information available online, especially for cancer patients seeking disease specific information.
+During the COVID-19 pandemic, there remains a wealth of information available online, especially for cancer patients seeking disease specific information.
 According to the American Library Association, public libraries are making virtual resources available and considering other ways they can help during this time.

 At Rutgers Cancer Institute’s Resource and Learning Center (RLC), we too are dedicated to supporting our patients and the public with online resources and reference through our web site: cinj.org/rlc.
 The RLC’s ‘recommended website’ page, cinj.org/education/recommended-websites, provides links to trustworthy information on 35 general cancer topics and 32 disease specific topics.
 COVID-19 Information for Cancer Patients also has been added to that page.
 General health and wellness information, 3D videos of surgical procedures and medical animations also can be found on our website.

 The RLC’s Facebook page, facebook.com/ResourceLearningCenter, also features key information including event postings, news alerts, and new resource additions to the library.
 Individuals should follow us to make sure they get the latest updates.

 Also, RLC’s YouTube channel, youtube.com/user/cinjrlc, contains playlists for a select number of topics.
 These include but are not limited to chemotherapy, immunotherapy, emotional and mental health, and kids with cancer.